Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 ## Proposal

-Provide a control plane DNSPolicy API that uses the idea of direct [policy attachment](https://gateway-api.sigs.k8s.io/references/policy-attachment/#direct-policy-attachment) from gateway API that allows a load balancing strategy and TTLs to be applied to the DNS records for any managed listeners being served by the data plane instances of this gateway.
+Provide a control plane DNSPolicy API that uses the idea of direct [policy attachment](https://gateway-api.sigs.k8s.io/references/policy-attachment/#direct-policy-attachment) from gateway API that allows a load balancing strategy to be applied to the DNS records structure for any managed listeners being served by the data plane instances of this gateway.
 The DNSPolicy also covers health checks that inform the DNS response but that is not covered in this document.

 Below is a draft API for what we anticipate the DNSPolicy to look like